cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 The [examples page](./examples) has a comprehesive list of examples that show how to use and interact with the emulator in different ways.

+## Reference documentation

+Navigate to the [reference documentation](./reference) in order to get a in-depth overview over the available API methods and their usage, including the parts of the API not covered by this short introduction.

 ## Basic setup

 In order to run the emulator you need a HTML `canvas` element on your page and